-- 5.B.16 For Emission Point AA-020, the permittee shall demonstrate compliance with the opacity limits specified in Condition 3.B.26 by conducting routine opacity testing on the exhaust emitted from the ACI in accordance with EPA Test Method 9 (i.e. "Method 9") and the following requirements: - (a) The initial testing shall be conducted no later than sixty (60) days after the ACI reaches the maximum charge rate at which it will operate but no later than January 15, 2022.
+- 5.B.21 For Emission Point AA-020, the permittee shall demonstrate compliance with the opacity limits specified in Condition 3.B.26 by conducting routine opacity testing on the exhaust emitted from the ACI in accordance with EPA Test Method 9 and the following requirements: - (a) The initial testing shall be conducted within sixty (60) days after the ACI reaches the maximum charge rate at which it will operate but no later than one hundred eighty (180) days after initial start-up.
 Thereafter, subsequent testing shall be conducted on an annual basis not to exceed twelve (12) months after the previously completed evaluation. - (b) Each test (or part of a test) shall be performed during daylight hours and during representative operating conditions. - (c) Unless otherwise specified herein, the result of each test shall be determined from the average of three (3) 1-hour blocks.
-Each block shall consist of the average from ten (10) 6-minute evaluations, and each 6-minute evaluation shall be the average of twenty-four (24) total consecutive observations completed once every fifteen (15) seconds. - (d) For the initial testing to demonstrate compliance with Condition 3.B.26(a), the permittee shall evaluate six (6) separate start-up periods in order to satisfy the criteria outlined in paragraph (c) of this condition. - For any subsequent testing, the permittee may demonstrate compliance with the noted opacity limit by evaluating (at a minimum) one (1) start-up period. - (e) For the initial testing to demonstrate compliance with Condition 3.B.26(b), the permittee shall evaluate an operational period (or number of operational periods, except for periods of malfunction or start-up) that satisfies the criteria outlined in paragraph (c) of this condition. - For any subsequent testing, the permittee shall evaluate an operational period (or number of operational periods, except for periods of malfunction or start-up) within the applicable 12-month span that satisfies the criteria outlined in paragraph (c) to the best extent practicable.
-If the total operational period does not satisfy the criteria outlined in paragraph (c), the permittee shall determine a result from the completed testing and maintain documentation that details the duration of the nonevaluated period (and why the permittee was unable to evaluate the noted period).
+Each block shall consist of the average from ten (10) 6-minute evaluations, and each 6-minute evaluation shall be the average of twenty-four (24) total consecutive observations completed once every fifteen (15) seconds. - (d) For the initial testing to demonstrate compliance with Condition 3.B.26(a), the permittee shall evaluate six (6) separate start-up periods in order to satisfy the criteria outlined in paragraph (c) of this condition.

+For any subsequent testing, the permittee may demonstrate compliance with the noted opacity limit by evaluating (at a minimum) one (1) start-up period.

+(e) For the initial testing to demonstrate compliance with Condition 3.B.26(b), the permittee shall evaluate an operational period (or number of operational periods, except for periods of malfunction or start-up) that satisfies the criteria outlined in paragraph (c) of this condition.

+For any subsequent testing, the permittee shall evaluate an operational period (or number of operational periods, except for periods of malfunction or start-up) within the applicable 12-month span that satisfies the criteria outlined in paragraph (c) to the best extent practicable.
+If the total operational period does not satisfy the criteria outlined in paragraph (c), the permittee shall determine a result from the completed testing and maintain documentation that details the duration of the non-evaluated period (and why the permittee was unable to evaluate the noted period).
-(Ref.: 40 CFR 60.2255; Subpart CCCC)

-(Ref.: 11 Miss.
+(Ref.: 40 CFR 60.2255; Subpart CCCC) (Ref.: 11 Miss.
 Admin.
 Code, Pt.
 2, R. 6.3.A(3)(a)(2).)

-- 5.B.17 For Emission Point AA-020, the permittee shall maintain documentation that contain the following information: - (a) The hours of operation in which the authorized wastes (as specified in Condition 3.B.25) are incinerated on a monthly basis; - (b) The results from the initial and annual opacity tests in either paper copy or electronic format for at least five (5) years; and - (c) A copy of the initial and annual reports on-site for a period of five (5) years.
+- 5.B.22 For Emission Point AA-020, the permittee shall maintain documentation that contain the following information: - (a) The hours of operation in which the authorized wastes (as specified in Condition 3.B.25) are incinerated on a monthly basis; - (b) The results from the initial and annual opacity tests in either paper copy or electronic format for at least five (5) years; and - (c) A copy of the initial and annual reports on-site for a period of five (5) years.

-(Ref.: 40 CFR 60.2260(b) and (f); Subpart CCCC)
+(Ref.: 40 CFR 60.2260(b) and (f); Subpart CCCC) (Ref.: 11 Miss.
+Admin.
+Code Pt.
+2, R. 6.3.A(3)(a)(2).)